Twitch introduces Animated Emotes for their 10th anniversary – TechCrunch

 “I’ve been at Twitch for four years, and it’s something people have been asking for since before I joined,” Santana told TechCrunch.
 “It’s certainly been a very, very long time.”

 Streamers who lack animation skills need not worry.
 While the more tech-savvy among us can upload custom gifs, Twitch will provide six templates for streamers to choose from, which can animate their existing Emotes.
-These animations include Shake, Rave, Roll, Spin, Slide In, and Slide Out.
+These animations include Shake, Rave, Roll, Spin, Slide In and Slide Out.
 Viewers who are sensitive to animations will be able to turn off the feature in their Chat Settings.

 Twitch is also beta testing Follower Emotes, which will be available to select Partners and Affiliates.
 This feature creates a fun, free incentive for viewers to hit the follow button on a channel they might be checking out for the first time.
 When viewers follow a channel, they’ll be notified when the creator is streaming, which can lead to an eventual subscription.
 Twitch takes 50% of streamers’ subscription money, creating a valuable revenue stream for the company.

 In Q1 of 2021, Twitch viewership hit an all-time high, growing 16.5% since the previous quarter.
 Twitch viewers watched 6.34 billion hours of content in Q1, making up 72.3% of the market share.
 That’s double the total hours watched on Twitch in Q1 of 2020.
-Facebook Gaming and YouTube Gaming earned 12.1% and 15.6% of viewership in the sector respectively.
+Facebook Gaming and YouTube Gaming earned 12.1% and 15.6% of viewership in the sector, respectively.

 “For a long time, creators have been asking for better ways to attract and welcome new viewers into their channel,” said Santana.
 “The idea is generally to create a lot of excitement around that community, and more feelings ultimately of community.”